MenschMachine/codeexplain-intellij-plugin/README.md

 ### Using the Plugin

-1. Open a Java file in IntelliJ IDEA
+1. Open any code file in your JetBrains IDE
-2. Select a piece of code (e.g., a method, class, or statement)
+2. Select a piece of code
 3. Right-click and select "Explain Selected Code" from the context menu (or use Alt+E shortcut)
 4. A dialog will appear with an explanation of the selected code

+The plugin works with any programming language supported by your JetBrains IDE.

 ## Publishing Guide